 "One night, young David McLean sees a spaceship crash into a nearby sandpit.
 His father goes to investigate, but comes back changed.
 Where once he was cheerful and affectionate, he's now sullen and snarlingly rude.
 Others fall into the sandpit and begin acting like him: cold, ill-tempered and conspiratorial.
 David knows that aliens are taking over the bodies of humans, but he'll soon discover there have been far more of these terrible thefts than he could have imagined.
 The young doom-monger finds some serious help in a lady doctor and a brilliant astronomer.
 Soon they meet the aliens: green creatures with insect-like eyes.
 These beings prove to be slaves to their leader: a large, silent head with ceaselessly shifting eyes and two tentacles on either side, each of which branches off into three smaller tentacles.
 It's up to the redoubtable earth trio to stop its evil plans."

 On this day in 1959, The Monster Of Piedras Blancas enjoyed its world theatrical premiere in Los Angeles, California.
-This Horror/SciFi feature starred Les Tremayne and Forrest Lewis, and here's the plot summary from IMDB.com:
+Directed by Irvin Berwick from a script by H. Haile Chace, this Horror/SciFi feature starred Les Tremayne, Forrest Lewis, and John Harmon; and here's the plot summary from IMDB.com:

 "The monster, which looks like a snarling "Creature from the Black Lagoon," invades a sleepy seaside town.
 The lighthouse keeper, newly widowed and estranged from the town folk, has been leaving food out for the monster for years, unaware of it's blood lust.
 When the monster's appetite outstrips the keeper's ability to serve it, bloodless decapitated corpses start to show up."